-We picked it at the time because it was the only resort that I could find that offered child care for babies and toddlers.
+We picked it at the time because it was the only resort that I could find that offered child care for babies and toddlers and Beaches is such a great bucket list resort for families with toddlers.
 She was a tough baby and without any family nearby to help out, I felt like when we went away I wanted at least one afternoon to relax and one evening to go out for an adults-only dinner.

 We stayed in a one-bedroom suite right on the beach, so we would have a separation of space to hang out after she went to sleep and easy beach walk out capabilities.
 I also loved that we upgraded to the butler service, who restocked our fridge with milk and whatever else we needed.

 Plus, there were the Sesame Street characters.
 I’m not sure who was more excited about it, her or us.
 But I’ll tell you that footage of her dancing on stage made it into her Bat Mitzvah montage video.
 And so did a picture of her cringing a bit when getting a hug from Cookie Monster (silly girl.)

 My point of the story is that as young parents, this was a great choice.
 Did we like the food?
 No. Was the beach amazing?
 No. Did the rooms need updating at the time (they have since remodeled)?
 Yes.
 But that wasn’t our main priority.
 Our primary goal was to get a chance to relax and have fun in an atmosphere that even a toddler can enjoy without it being too stressful or too much work.

 In that goal, Beaches delivered.
 So it really depends on your goals and your state of mind/stage of life when deciding if Beaches Turks & Caicos is right for you.
 But first, let me walk you through some of the basics.